timan-z/gotaskqueue/README.md

 go run main.go
 ```

-By default, the API runs on `http://localhost:8080`.
+For myself working locally, the API runs on `http://localhost:8080`, but you should configure this to whatever you're using.

 ---